-PERFORMANCE REQUIRED Fire Director RFMC Zone FMO 32.
+PERFORMANCE REQUIRED Fire Director RFMC Zone FMO 26.
+Annually updates and reviews the FWS Line of Duty Death Response Handbook and the Agency Administrator's Guide to Critical Incident Management.
+X X X 27.
 Ensures that fire season severity predictions, weather forecasts, fire behavior predictors, and fire activity levels are monitored and communicated daily to all employees (hard copy, web page, email, radio, or fax).
-X X 33.
-Uses current National and Local Mobilization Guides and ensures that national, geographic and local mobilization standards are followed.
-X X X 34.
-Complies with established property control/management procedures.
-X X X 35.
-Ensures procedures are in place for reporting unsafe and unhealthy working conditions X X X 36.
+X X 28.
+Uses current National, Geographic, and Local Mobilization Guides and ensures standards are followed.
+X X X 29.
 Ensures all job related accidents/incidents resulting in, or having the potential to cause fatalities, injuries, illnesses, property or environmental damage are reported and/or investigated.
-All such reports are electronically submitted through the Safety Management Information System (SMIS).
-X X 37.
-Ensures that the RXBP and the personnel implementing them meet Service wide and Regional requirements.
-X 38.
-Ensures adequate oversight and status reporting of all prescribed fires.
-X 39.
-Reports all wildfires resulting from prescribed fires to the Regional Fire Management Coordinator within 12 hours of the wildfire declaration.
-X 40.
+All such reports are electronically submitted through the Safety Management Information System (SMIS), Safenet or Safecom as appropriate.
+X X Planning 30.
 Develops and/or updates fire management plans and associated operational plans for approval by project leaders and regional fire and refuge staff (as determined by the region).
 Annually review FMPs per Service policy.
-X 41.
-Responsible for the coordination of RAWS maintenance, up keep, sensor calibration, over sight of daily inputs in order to maintain a weather network which is used by many cooperating agencies, and the development of the RAWS operating plan.
-X
+X 31.
+Responsible for the coordination of RAWS maintenance, sensor calibration, and oversight of daily inputs.
+X Training 32.
+Organizes trains, equips, and directs a qualified work force.
+Ensures that only trained and qualified personnel are assigned to fire and fire aviation duties.
+Establishes and implements performance review process(es).
+X X Prescribed Fire and Fuels 33.
+Ensures compliance with Service and Regional policy for prescribed fire activities.
+Provides periodic reviews of the prescribed fire program.
+X X X